datapIan/iw5cine_update/README.md

 Once the mod is downloaded, open the ZIP file and drag the "iw5cine" folder into your `MW3/mods` folder.
 If the `mods` folder doesn't exist, create it. (*You can also rename the mod if you'd like.*)

+Alternatively, you can run `install_iw5cine_pluto.bat` to automatically install the mod to your plutonium directory.

 <br/>

 ```text